paulbrice/paulbrice.github.io/_posts/2018-01-16-aws-powershell-core.markdown

 3979
 {% endhighlight %}

->WOW 3979 commands for AWS.... lets look at available EC2 Images.
+WOW 3979 commands for AWS.... lets look at available EC2 Images.

 First we need to know what cmdlets are available to work with EC2 Images, we can use Get-Command and filters to find this.
 PowerShell cmdlet naming standard is based on a Verb/Noun structure which we can filter on using -Verb, -Noun or -Name arguments.

-{% highlight powershell %}
+{% highlight PowerShell %}
 Get-Command -Name *Image* -Module AWSPowerShell.NetCore

 CommandType     Name                                               Version    S